 The other elegant thing about the funnel is it is large on top and small at the bottom.
 For every 100 people that might be aware of your company, only 20 might consider you as a supplier, and 5 might become a customer.
 Large at the top, small at the bottom.
 Like a funnel.

-But for every particle or water drop that enters a funnel comes out at the bottom.
+But for every drop of water that enters a funnel, a drop comes out at the bottom.
 The funnel is more of a large net you cast that gathers things up.
-All contacts that enter the marketing funnel do not become customers.
+Unlike a liquid funnel, all contacts that enter the marketing funnel do not become customers.
 The funnel does not describe the process a customer goes through.

 The Marketing Funnel